 Bringing families together

-One family member told me the funeral photo book had helped heal the rift between the extended family; the simple process of having the two families in the one book had an impact and began the slow process of encouraging communication.
-All the family had taken ownership of the book and, in doing so, had made it part of their healing process.
+One family member told me their Keepsake Book had helped heal the rift between the extended family; the simple process of having the two families in the one book had an impact and began the slow process of encouraging communication.
+All the family had taken ownership of the Keepsake Book and, in doing so, had made it part of their healing process.

 A widow wanted the recipe her husband loved cooking for his son.